skahmann3/skahmannweb/content/author/admin/_index.md

 Since October 2017, I have served as a graduate consultant for the UCLA Statistical Consulting Center.
 Through this role, I work with a small consulting team to devise and implement tailor-made analysis plans for clients in applied research and product development from the Los Angeles area.

 This fall, I co-founded the Society of Women in Statistics at UCLA.
-Check out our [website](http://statistics.ucla.edu/) for photos from some of our events.
+Check out our [website](http://statistics.ucla.edu/groups/sws/) for more information and photos from past events.